Aziz-Th/LA3B_Ardaa/README.md

    npm start
    ```
    This will start the React application on `http://localhost:3000`.

+ **You need to have**: in order to be able to run the repo you need these key:

+3. **Environment Variables**: The application requires the following environment variables to be set in a .env file in the root directory:
+   - `IBM_CLOUD_URL`: The URL for the IBM Cloud service.
+   - `IBM_CLOUD_APIKEY`: The API key for the IBM Cloud service.
+   - `MEILI_URL`: The URL for the Meilisearch service.
+   - `MEILI_API_KEY`: The API key for the Meilisearch service.
+   - `QDRANT_URL`: The URL for the Qdrant service.
+   - `QDRANT_API_KEY`: The API key for the Qdrant service.
+   - `REACT_APP_API_URL`: The URL for the backend API.

 Once both the backend and frontend are running, you can interact with the application by visiting `http://localhost:3000` in your web browser.